0Cynthia/0Cynthia/README.md

 `Aspiring Software Developer 💻` `Flower Enthusiast 🌻` `Tummy Ache Survivor 🥇`

 <p>
-  Heyo, Im Refaat!
-I am always looking forward to build cool things & solve interesting problems.
-I love to learn new languages & frameworks inorder to expand my portfolio to   aid in my job hunt >:)
+Heyo, I'm Refaat!
+I am a software development student at SAIT that is expected to graduated by April 2023.
+I look forward to building cool things and solving interesting problems.
+I also love to learn new languages & frameworks in-order to expand my developer portfolio, and aid in my job hunt >:)
 </p>